 Victoria College awards over $300,000 in scholarships to approximately 100 incoming students yearly.
-Recipients must be outstanding secondary-school students and must select Victoria as their first-preference college at the University of Toronto.
+Recipients must be outstanding secondary school students and must select Victoria as their first-preference college at the University of Toronto.

 Most awards are between $3,000 and $5,000, but some offer multi-year support and provide up to $20,000.

-Victoria College is committed to welcoming students from a variety of socioeconomic, racialized, and indigenous backgrounds and have additional scholarships that serve populations traditionally under-represented in universities.
+Victoria College is committed to welcoming students from a variety of socioeconomic, racialized, and indigenous backgrounds and has additional scholarships that serve populations traditionally under-represented in universities.
 We also offer admission scholarships that are based on an applicant’s extracurricular activities, community involvement or achievements in the arts.
 This information is gathered from the Victoria College Student Profile.

 Victoria College Admission Awards

 Victoria College offers more than 100 admission scholarships to outstanding secondary school students who indicate Victoria College as their first choice college at the University of Toronto.
 Scholarship offers will be located in your offer of admission from UofT.